French consumer confidence at highest in nearly three years

 While France theoretically faces a fine, the new EU executive team has switched focus to growth from austerity and is expected to grant it a reprieve in exchange for promises of reform.

-Consumer spending, once the main driver of France's 2 trillion euro economy, contracted slightly over the past two years, keeping the economy in a lull.
+Consumer spending, once the main driver of France's 2 trillion euro (1.5 trillion pounds) economy, contracted slightly over the past two years, keeping the economy in a lull.

 However, households were more optimistic in February than they had been since May 2012, official data showed on Wednesday.